nikantonelli/LeanKitUtils/README.md

 ## Assigned Users on Import

-If your destination system does not have the correct users set up (with access to the board), the users are ignored.
+If your destination system does not have the correct users set up, the users are ignored.
 The tool tries to match the "username" which is usually of emailAddress format.
+If the user matches in the destination, they are added as board users automatically.

 The importer will take the spreadsheet field as a comma separated list of users.